How to Create a Pre-Shift Inspection Form

 Additionally, OSHA recommends conducting a visual pre-shift inspection with the engine off, and then an operational examination with the engine on.
 Both of these inspections together will give the operator a good, reliable understanding of any repairs or adjustments that need to be made to make the forklift safe for use.
-Use the following information when inspecting your forklifts, and include the information specific to the type of forklift being used.
+The following information is helpful when inspecting your forklifts, and includes the attributes specific to the type of forklift being used.

 What to Check for During the Engine Off Pre-Shift Inspection

 Before a new shift can begin with a forklift, the trained operator must complete a visual check with the engine turned off.
-They must look for the following items before moving onto the engine running examination.
+The following items must be analyzed before moving onto the engine running examination.

 - Fluid Levels, including the water, oil, and hydraulic fluid

 - Leaks, cracks, or visible defects, which should include the hydraulic hoses and mast chains

 - Tires for pressure and the presence of any cuts or punctures

 - The readability of the on-board manual and instructions

 - The condition of the operator compartment, checking for oil and debris

 - The proper functioning of all safety devices, including the seat belt, harnesses, etc.